pandoc/lua-filters/include-files/README.md

 alternative format can be specified via the `format` attribute.
 Only plain-text formats are accepted.

+If the global meta variable `include-format` is set (e.g on the command line `-M include-format=<format>`) it is used as a default value for all include code blocks.

 ### Recursive transclusion

 Included files can in turn include other files.
 Note that all